 #2 Visit the Prada Marfa

-The Prada Marfa has been a prominent feature in the Marfa art installations since construction completed in October 2005.
+The Prada Marfa has been a prominent feature in the Marfa art installations since construction was completed in October 2005.
 An artistic expression from Scandinavian duo Elmgreen & Dragset, Prada Marfa was completed in October 2005 as part of a pop architectural land project.

 The high-end fashion store on the side of a dusty desert road, miles from anywhere evokes the stark contrast between consumerism and minimalism.
 It highlights the vast differences between the world we know today and the world we came from.